bobobe/blog1.0/README.md

-# blog1.0
+# blog
-A BLOG MADE BY BOBOBE
+A BLOG use MVC and smarty for fun.